SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/debug-container.md

 If you're feeling unsure, here are the three big takeaways.
-One: there are a *ton* of service objects floating around and they all live inside something called the "container" Each service has a unique id.
+One: there are a *ton* of service objects floating around and they all live inside something called the "container".
+Each service has a unique id.

 Two, only a *small* percentage of these are useful to us... and those are set up so that we can autowire them.
 Autowiring works by looking in the container for a